FrankLef/fciR/README.md

 `fciR` is a companion package to the book *Fundamentals of Causal Inference With R* by Babette A. Brumback, CRC Press 2022.
-It is important to remember that this package is **not for commercial use** as the functions are not designed to be efficient or robust.
+It is important to remember that this package is **not for commercial use** as the functions have not been designed specifically to be to be efficient, robust or with error checks.
 This package is a *learning tool*, not a *working tool*.

 ## Installation

-You can install the development version of fciR from [GitHub](https://github.com/) with:
+You can install the development version of `fciR` from [GitHub](https://github.com/) with:

 ``` r